Learn about the Noyce Scholarship for Mathematics Education

-- Homer & Mairy Demetriou Endowed Scholarship: awarded to an outstanding mathematics major who has completed his/her sophomore year and who has taken at least one advanced course toward the mathematics major.
+- Homer & Mary Demetriou Endowed Scholarship: Awarded to an outstanding mathematics major who has completed their sophomore year and has taken at least one advanced course toward the mathematics major.
 The recipient should intend to have a professional career related to mathematics.
-Awarded by the Office of Financial Aid upon the recommendation of the Chairperson of the Mathematics Department.
+Awarded by the Office of Financial Aid upon the recommendation of the chair of the Mathematics Department.

-- Mathematics Department Endowed Scholarship: awarded to a deserving incoming freshman who intends to be a mathematics major based on academic achievement.
+- Mathematics Department Endowed Scholarship: Awarded to a deserving incoming first-year student who intends to be a mathematics major based on academic achievement.
 The scholarship shall be renewed provided the recipient maintains a cumulative grade point average of at least 3.5 and enrolls in at least one mathematics course per semester.
 Awarded by the Office of Financial Aid upon the recommendation of a committee made up by the Mathematics Department.

-- Sylvia Pines Memorial Scholarship: awarded to an upper-class woman who has taken the first course towards a mathematics major or minor and who intends to pursue a professional career in mathematics or science.
-Awarded by the Office of Financial Aid upon the recommendation of the Chairperson of the Mathematics Department.
+- Sylvia Pines Memorial Scholarship: Awarded to a junior/senior female student who has taken the first course toward a mathematics major or minor and who intends to pursue a professional career in mathematics or science.
+Awarded by the Office of Financial Aid upon the recommendation of the chair of the Mathematics Department.

-- Azelle Waltcher Endowed Scholarship: awarded to an outstanding mathematics major who has completed his/her junior year with at least two full-time years at Hofstra and has completed no fewer than five advanced courses in mathematics.
-The mathematics faculty will determine a single recipient solely on the basis of academic achievement.
-Since this scholarship is never to be divided between two or more equally qualified students, the faculty will consider overall grade point averages, the quality of the liberal arts courses completed, and the level of participation in mathematical activities in the event that more than one student seems qualified to receive this scholarship.
+- Azelle Waltcher Endowed Scholarship: Awarded to an outstanding mathematics major who has completed their junior year with at least two full-time years at Hofstra and has completed no fewer than five advanced courses in mathematics.
+The mathematics faculty will determine a single recipient solely based on academic achievement.
+Since this scholarship is never to be divided between two or more equally qualified students, the faculty will consider overall grade point averages, the quality of the liberal arts courses completed, and the level of participation in mathematical activities if more than one student seems qualified to receive this scholarship.
 Awarded by the Office of Financial Aid upon the recommendation of the Mathematics Department.

-- Faculty Award for Excellence in Mathematics and Education: one or more prizes of $100 granted to qualified student(s) who have completed at least three semesters at Hofstra University, including at least one 100-level mathematics course.
-Recipient(s) are selected on the basis of scholastic achievement and their intention to enter teaching at the elementary or secondary level.
-Awards may be granted annually at the discretion of the Mathematics Department.
-The Mathematics Department will forward the name(s) of the recipient(s) to the Office of Development who will furnish the check(s).
+- Faculty Award for Excellence in Mathematics and Education: One or more prizes of $100 are granted to qualified student(s) who have completed at least three semesters at Hofstra University, including at least one 100-level mathematics course.
+Recipient(s) are selected based on scholastic achievement and their intention to enter teaching at the elementary or secondary level.
+Awards may be granted annually, at the discretion of the Mathematics Department.
+The Mathematics Department will forward the name(s) of the recipient(s) to the Office of Development, who will furnish the check(s).